-I will do my very best to help you and I ask that while in my care you do your best to help yourself as well.
+I will do my very best to help and I ask that while in my care you do your best to help yourself as well.
 Included in this information you will find information about how to maximize the efficacy of your acupuncture treatments.
-Adherence to these guidelines can dramatically reduce the number of treatments you may need and will improve your overall health and quality of life.
+Implementing even some of these guidelines can dramatically reduce the number of treatments you may need and will improve your overall health and quality of life.

 I hope that you will find the following materials helpful.
 Please feel free to contact me with any questions or concerns you may have.
 I look forward to working with you.

 All the best to you!

 I am currently available at my office in Southwest Harbor on Tuesdays from 9-5pm and Wednesdays, Thursdays and Fridays from 8-5pm.
 Appointments tend to fill up 1-2 weeks in advance November through May and 2-3 weeks in advance June through October.
 During the summer and fall it is recommended to make appointments in advance through the entire season if you wish to come in regularly.

 I am available to you directly by phone or email for appointment bookings, questions and concerns.
 I am generally available Tuesday through Friday between 8am and 5pm for patient communication and do my best to respond to all inquiries in a timely manner.
 Emails or voicemails left between Friday afternoon and Monday morning may not be responded to until Tuesday unless it is an emergency.